madsdubrosa/university_oop/README.md

 # university_oop

-The univeristy projects mimicks a university using object oriented design.
-The univeristy takes into accoutn students, majors, professors, courses as well as student's grades.
+The university project mimicks a university using object oriented design.
+The university takes into account students, majors, professors, and courses, as well as students' grades.

-course.py, major.py, professor.py, and student.py contain the class definition of the respective classes and includes relevant features and methods.
+course.py, major.py, professor.py, and student.py contain the class definition of the respective classes and include relevant features and methods.

-university.py contains the class definition for the aggregate univeristy and incorporates the majors, courses, students and professors as needed. main.py is used to run the simulation of the university creation.
+university.py contains the class definition for the aggregate university and incorporates the majors, courses, students, and professors, as needed. main.py is used to run the simulation of the university creation.